Management Transfer Program

 Do community housing organisations provide good service?

 Tenant surveys show that tenants that live in community housing properties are very satisfied with the services they receive and the homes they live in.
-Family and Community Services (FACS) also monitors the performance of community housing providers to ensure they continue to provide quality services to tenants.
+Communities and Justice (DCJ) also monitors the performance of community housing providers to ensure they continue to provide quality services to tenants.

 Rehousing community housing tenants

 Community housing tenants can apply to their community housing provider to be rehoused.